AutoSSH (and MOSH)

 AutoSSH is pretty cool, though not a complete solution (tmux, screen, or something else is needed, to some degree).

-Remember, AutoSSH is a client-side solution, so no server install/config is necessary.
+Remember, AutoSSH is a client-side solution, so no server install/config is necessary (other than SSH on the connected server, of course).

 Note that regarding the polling, it may be that SSH alone does the polling.
 I'm still wondering if I really need tmux (or screen) on top of autossh.
 See: